 As Scythia's nadir coincided with Parthia's ascendance, the Parthians took valuable lessons from Scythia's successes and failures.
 Using the same tactics the Scythians used against Darius, the Parthians would win a spectacular battle against the Romans at Carrhae in 53 BCE.
 Parthian warfare also simplified the Scythian strategy.
 Rarely relying on infantry, when they did, it was their allies that provided it.
 It appears the Parthians would also scale back Scythian varietal use of arms, relying only on short and long swords, the lance, and their bows as their cavalry effectively used them.

 Taking the strength of the Scythians - their nimble horses and effective use of the bow - the Parthians made critical improvements here too.
 Though Scythian riders were matchless in their time, Strabo mentions their horses were "small and difficult to manage" (7.4.8).
 It appears the Parthians indeed bred better horses.
-While the Medes were already known for their large horses and having pasture that was "peculiarly adapted for breeding horses" (Strabo, 11.13.7), when Mithridates I (r.
+While the Medes were already known for their large horses and having pasture that was "peculiarly adapted for breeding horses" (Strabo, 11.13.7), when in the 2nd century Mithridates I (r.
 171-132 BCE) added Media to Parthia's territorial gains in 148/7 BCE, access to its pasture and breeding techniques likely played an important role.

 One of Parthia's most significant innovations was their development of the cataphract.
 Mounted warriors using long lances to stab at enemy lines may have been a maneuver sporadically used early on, but the integrated tactical use of an entirely armored, huge, fast horse mounted by a completely armored rider equipped with a lance and a long sword was something completely new.
 Working in concert with their light cavalry, when they were not mopping up fleeing combatants or opposing cavalry, the cataphracts were sent into enemy lines at full gallop.
 Their weight and momentum would punch through, creating openings their light cavalry would pour arrows into.
 Finally, it appears the Parthians made improvements to the Scythian bow, too.
 When comparing original pictographic evidence, it certainly appears Parthian bows, in relation to body and horse, were larger.
 Such development is suggested when Plutarch describes the Parthian bows at the Battle of Carrhae as "large and mighty so as to discharge their missiles with great force, tearing through every covering, hard or soft" (Crassus, 24.4-5).